IG Farben Trial: Indictment

 All defendants were indicted on counts 1, 2, 3, and 5.
-Only Schneider, Bütefisch, and von der Heyde were charged on count 4, "Membership in the SS".
+Only Christian Schneider, Heinrich Bütefisch, and Erich von der Heyde were charged on count 4, "Membership in the SS".
 The SS had been declared a criminal organization previously by the IMT.

 Despite the extensive evidence presented by the prosecution that showed that the company had been deeply involved in Germany's rearmament after World War I from the onset, the tribunal rejected the charges for preparing an aggressive war and for conspiracy to that end.
 On count three ("slave labor"), the judgement "allowed the defendants the benefit of the defense of 'necessity'" (Telford Taylor, "The Nuremberg War Crimes Trials"; International Conciliation, No. 450, April 1949).
 Only in the case of Auschwitz, where IG Farben had constructed a plant next to the concentration camp with the clear intent to use inmates as slave workers, did the tribunal consider the evidence sufficient to prove that IG Farben acted on its own initiative.
 The tribunal concluded that the defendants could be held responsible only for this one case.

 Judge Hebert filed a dissenting opinion, in which he argued that the defense of "necessity" did not apply and that all defendants should have been found guilty on count 3 of the indictment.
 He stated that: